 Apart from cockroaches, bedbugs are one of the scariest and most difficult pests to eliminate.
 They’re incredibly resilient and hardy, and they breed as quickly as rabbits.

 I had the unfortunate experience of being under a particularly bad spell of a bedbug infestation a couple of years back, so I know the horrors.
-All sorts of methods have been used to control them, some more effective than others.
+All sorts of bed bug treatment methods have been used to control them, some more effective than others.

 How it Started